Earl of Selborne: Present peer

 William Lewis Palmer, 5th Earl of Selborne (born 1 September 1971) is the eldest of the three sons of the 4th Earl and his wife Joanna Van Antwerp James.
 Styled formally as Viscount Wolmer from birth, he was educated at Eton College, Christ Church, Oxford, and the Institute of Development Studies at Sussex University.
 He succeeded to the peerages on 12 February 2021.

 The heir apparent is his elder son, Alexander David Roundell Palmer, Viscount Wolmer (born 2002).
-The Earl also has a second son, Thomas, born 2004 and a daughter Anna, born 2006.
+Selborne also has a second son, Thomas, born in 2004, and a daughter, Lady Anna Palmer, born in 2006.